pelavarre/byobash/README.md

 Got your own correct opinion on which defaults, options, examples, and help lines should come to you now, from your own tools inside Bash?

-Look, you can quickly easily code your opinion.
+Look, here you can quickly easily code your opinion.
-You can roll your own simple accomodations of you in the workplace, while your workplace is a Shell in a Terminal, such as Linux Bash or Mac Zsh.
+You can roll your own simple accomodations of you in the workplace, while your workplace is a Shell in a Terminal, such as Linux Bash or Mac Zsh or GMail's GCloud Bash inside your Browser.
 You can curate the fixes yourself, keep some fixes secret, crowd-source the rest

-For instance, telling Ssh to give you better examples can look like this
+For example, you can type S S H and then Dot Tab Return to get Ssh to give you better examples

     $ ssh.py
     ssh.py --help  &&: show this help message and exit